What is Report + Support?

 IDS students can also access the platform and the support articles, but will be directed to the University of Sussex's Report + Support if they want to share any concerns.

-If you choose this route, you will be asked a series of questions about your issue or concern.
+If you choose this route, you will be asked a series of questions about your concern.
 This includes what happened and some useful questions to help us understand more about the nature of your concern.
 There are also some optional diversity questions for monitoring purposes to help us understand any trends and help us build a picture of who is being most impacted at IDS over time.
 At the end of the form you will be asked to provide your contact details for a response.

-Sharing your concerns via Report + Support (and having a follow up conversation with our HR Advisors or Respect Responder) does not automatically trigger a formal report to the HR Team, grievance or investigation.
+Sharing your concerns via Report + Support (and having a follow up conversation with our HR Advisors or Respect Responder) does not automatically trigger a formal complaint to the HR Team, grievance or investigation.

 The system is focused on supporting you.
 It is trauma-informed, centred on empowering you to make the decision about whether you want to take steps to address the issue (and when this happens).